vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 </kbd>
   </p>
 <figcaption align = "center">
-  <b>Fig.2 Example of the solvent- and water-borne drawdowns</b>
+  <b>Fig.4 A BW region of intgerest with defects (left) and with "filled" defects (right) that is used for the area calculations. </b>
 </figcaption>

 To the left is a selected BW region that will be used for plotting the boundaries and to the right - the "non-defected" area, where the defects are filled with "white" pixels.
 The defects were filled using *strel* and *imclose* functions.
 The boundaries are traced using the *bwboundaries*-function, which takes in a BW image and outputs a list of found boundaries.
 The first for-loop creates lists of numbered defects (1,2,3...), boundaries (new_B_list), and areas in pixels and percentage.
-The second for-loop plots the boundaries with their corresponding numbers on the analyzed figure.
+The second for-loop plots the boundaries with their corresponding numbers on the analyzed image.
 There is a variable called *low_area_limit*, which is involved in the if-loop and will be discussed later.

-Finally, values from three created lists (numerated_defects_list, defect_area_pix_list, defect_area_perc_list) are used to create an UITable as well as update the text labels with the total sum of the defected area and number of defects.
+Finally, the values from three created lists (numerated_defects_list, defect_area_pix_list, defect_area_perc_list) are used to create an UITable as well as update the text labels with the total sum of the defected area and number of defects.

 The complete code for the "Calculate"-button is attached below.